geco-bern/rsofun/cran-comments.md

 This is the re-submission of the {rsofun} package v4.4.1.

-In order to correct the compilation errors that ocurred in the CRAN checks, we have:
+In order to correct the outcome of the automatic CRAN checks, we have removed the -fc-prototypes-external flag for flang compilers.
-- Removed non-default lower bound specification in derived type objects.
-- Included the -fc-prototypes-external flag for flang compilers, as suggested by Prof. Ligges.
-- Consulted with the R-dev-pkg mailing list and used other packages as example, creating configure and Makevars.win files to avoid compilation issues.

-Our tests pass cleanly and hope that we have not missed anything that the CRAN checks would capture.

 Thank you for your time and support.